 Change is constant – and leading through change gracefully can seem impossible at times.
 With so much uncertainty and change happening in the world right now, it is hard to not feel overwhelmed.
 So how do leaders, especially those that are new to their roles, navigate this shifting landscape and lead the process of change?

-In this webinar, you will hear from a panel of nonprofit executives who will share their perspectives on the challenges presented by a change in leadership as well as discuss the economic and social impact on each organization and how it is affecting fundraising and programming.
+In this webinar, our panel of nonprofit executives share their perspectives on the challenges presented by a change in leadership as well as discuss the economic and social impact on their organizations and how it is affecting fundraising and programming.

 Chief Executive Officer